eiffel-community/eiffel-intelligence/wiki/markdown/subscription-with-REST-POST-notification.md

 # Subscription with REST POST notification

-A valid subscription for REST POST notification is provided below with comments for each field.
+Valid subscriptions for REST POST notification are provided below with comments for each field.

 _**OBS!
 Comments are only for documentation purposes and a subscription should not contain them.
 The subscription will be rejected at this moment if it